rerdavies/pipedal/docs/Debugging.md

 *   `pipedaltest`: Test cases for pipedald, built using the Catch2 framework.

-You must stop the pipdeal service before launching a debug instance of pipedald:
+You must stop the pipedald service before launching a debug instance of pipedald:

     sudo systemctl stop pipedald